-Teaching phonics is an important aspect of a balanced literacy program.
+Teaching phonics is an important aspect of a literacy program.
 This is especially true for ELLs.
 Phonics is the relationship between sounds and the letter or letters used to write them.
 Phonics connects sounds with letters and combinations of letters.
 In the English language, there are 26 letters and 44 sounds (called phonemes).
 A grapheme is how to spell each sound with either a single letter or letter combinations.
 Phonics helps students learn specific sounds in the English language.
 For newcomers that have a background in a language that does not use the Western alphabet, phonics is a way to help them learn the letters and sounds of the alphabet.

 For older students, it is important to be mindful of the materials that you are using.
 Photographs are one way to find appropriate pictures.
 Connecting phonics to content materials is another strategy.

 Tips for teaching Phonics to ELLs

 This helps to build ELLs vocabulary as they are learning phonics.
-Sometimes this might mean showing a picture before students read new words, matching pictures and words, or finding texts with photographs that include words in the text.
+Sometimes this might mean showing pictures before students read new words, matching pictures and words, or finding texts with photographs that include words in the text.